ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 <div align="justify">

-## 5. What we created
+## 5. Implementation Journey

-#An Architecture & a Baseline
+### Architecture & Initial Setup

-To begin with, we created an architecture fitting with the client environment & the architects’ requirements – I won't go into too much detail here, but you can find a simplified diagram below.
+To begin with, we created an architecture fitting with the client environment & the architects’ requirements.
+While the complete technical details are beyond this document's scope, here's a simplified overview:

 </div>
 <div align = "center">